Carola has worked for agencies serving the hearing loss community for many years. She is also a freelance writer.

 These frustrations may be signs, however, that it is time for a hearing test.
 According to the website Healthy Hearing, hearing loss often occurs so gradually that many people do not notice it.
 Other factors such as genetics, acoustic tumors, and chemical exposure can put people at a higher risk of hearing problems.
 As a disability advocate, I have observed that a lack of awareness of hearing loss is a widespread problem.

-Human beings hear frequencies (pitches) ranging from very low to very high because of tiny sensory hair cells in the inner ears.
+Human beings hear frequencies (pitches) ranging from extremely low to very high because of tiny sensory hair cells in the inner ears.
 As people age, hearing is lost in the higher frequencies first.
-People are able to hear in general but lose the ability to pick up or fully understand certain sounds.
+As a result, people can hear in general but lose the ability to pick up or fully understand certain sounds.